-Political Science is often called the study of who gets what, where, how, and why.
-It is the independent and informed study of our communities and how we make decisions collectively as governments, why we behave as we do as citizens, and how we make public policy choices for the future.
+Political Science and International Relations is the study of our communities and how we make decisions collectively as governments, why we behave as we do as citizens, and how we make choices and changes for the future.

 Political Science and International Relations major

 For the major in the Bachelor of Arts, complete the following courses:

 Political Science and International Relations minor

 For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Science, Social and Environmental Sustainability, Sport Coaching, or Youth and Community Leadership, complete the following courses:

 - 75 points in 100 to 300-level POLS courses, with at least 45 points above 100-level

 You will gain a versatile set of skills that can be applied in a wide range of exciting careers both within politics and in more diverse areas such as law, business, education, and journalism.

 Some career pathways could include: